 I was pretty pissed.
 I lectured my boys to eat only what I gave them or not at all, but I suspect my instructions were not always followed.

 Another problem arose regarding the toothbrushes.
 You see, kids in Brazilian schools are asked to bring their toothbrushes.
 Brazilians are taught oral hygiene from an early age!
 I had heard about it and thought it was fantastic.

 How wrong was I. First, if you do something like that with young children, it goes without question that the task HAS TO be supervised.
 Right?
 The instructor shows the kids how to do the thing, then checks that it is well done.
 After loosing the toothbrush once, replacing it, and loosing it again two weeks within the first month of school, I went to speak to one of the teacher to explain that if Natanael didn’t have his toothbrush in the last week it was because he had lost two of them already and I wasn’t going to buy another one.
 He is brushing his teeth everyday before bed after all.
 To my astonishment the teacher (another one) hadn’t noticed!
 She apologized saying that there were too many kids to supervise and hadn’t seen that one of them was not brushing his teeth.
 (Probably fooling around and sticking the brush in the toilet bowl… Who knows! )

 Then they constantly had all kinds of special activities that didn’t make any sense to me.
 Who ever thought that a pajama party at school for pre-schoolers was a good idea?
 How about visiting a sick mate at his home?
 Sure, this is alright or even fun for older kids, but we are talking about small children that barely manage to wipe their own ass!

-Plus with so little school time, I’d rather have the teacher do her job of teaching how to count, read and write, and leave all the rest for after school activities.
+Plus with so little school time, only mornings, remember, I’d rather have the teacher do her job of teaching how to count, read and write, and leave all the rest for after school activities.